Texas Medical Center

-Dr. Hussein currently serves as an ophthalmology instructor at Baylor College of Medicine/Texas Children’s Hospital in Houston.
+Dr. Hussein currently serves as an Associate Professor in Ophthalmology at Baylor College of Medicine/Texas Children’s Hospital in Houston.
 He has presented papers at many ophthalmology meetings and published numerous journal articles.
 A native of Radford, Va., he obtained his medical degree and MSc degree in ophthalmology from the Faculty of Medicine Cairo University in Egypt.

 Dr. Hussein completed his residency in ophthalmology at the Research Institute of Ophthalmology in Cairo.
 He became a member of the ophthalmology board at the Faculty of Medicine Cairo University in 2000 and held a clinical faculty position there until 2001.
 He has also served as a consultant in pediatric ophthalmology and strabismus at Maghrabi Eye Hospital in Cairo.